 1 2 3 4 5 There is no internationalization activity in the unit.
 There are plans for activities in line with the internationalization policy.
 There are internationalization activities spread across the entire unit.
 Internationalization activities are being monitored and improved within the unit.
-There are internalized, systematic, sustainable, and exemplary practice: Internation protocols, Mechanis Annual see Evidence according nce indicators related to the stonalization activities (Meeting: s organized internationally, p ether internationalization goo nationalization processes an and regulations as well as th programs participated in, ac als have been achieved d improvement efforts e unit's original approaches and practices developed Evidence: Evidence: Kanıtlar buraya yaz ulmalı, kanıt gösterim şe ekline bağlı kalınmalı 1 0pt Time News Roman n olmalı ulmalı, kanıt gösterim şe skline bağlı kalınmalı 1 0pt Time News Roman n olmalı
+There are internalized, systematic, sustainable, and exemplary practices.

+- Performance indicators related to the strategic plan and internationalization policy - Internationalization activities (Meetings organized internationally, programs participated in, activities within the scope of protocols, etc.) - Mechanisms established to monitor whether internationalization goals have been achieved - Annual self-assessment reports on internationalization processes and improvement efforts - Evidence related to standard practices and regulations as well as the unit's original approaches and practices developed according to its needs

+Bu bölüme açıklayıcı metin yazılmalı, Time News Roman 10pt, Başlıklar 12 pt ve kalın olmalıdır.
+Evidence: Kanıtlar buraya yazılmalı, kanıt gösterim şekline bağlı kalınmalı 10pt Time News Roman olmalı